 History

-Over 70 Years of Harmony
+Nearly 75 Years of Harmony

 Somerset Hills Harmony is the Somerset Hills Chapter of the Barbershop Harmony Society as well as a member of the Contemporary A Cappella League.
 We are only one of two performing arts organizations in the world to share in such diverse membership.
 While the current performing ensemble is relatively new, we have quite the history!